 On November 1, 2010, Trutek Corp. ("Trutek") commenced an arbitration proceeding against Prestige Brands, Inc. ("Prestige Brands"), a wholly-owned subsidiary of the Company, in which Trutek alleged that Prestige Brands breached certain terms of a license agreement between Trutek and Prestige Brands providing for the license of certain intellectual property by Trutek to Prestige Brands for an allergy relief product.
 Prestige Brands has denied Trutek's allegations of breach of the license agreement.
-A hearing is scheduled to occur in October 2011.
+The arbitration hearing was conducted in October 2011.
+Closing arguments are scheduled to be held on November 30, 2011 and a written decision by the arbitration panel will be provided thereafter.